Merval Hoare

 Merval Hoare (17 June 1914 – 8 December 2001) was a New Zealand-born poet, writer, and historian.
-She was a resident in Norfolk Island and wrote about its history.
+She was a resident of Norfolk Island and wrote about its history.

 Biography

-Merval Hoare was born in Wellington, New Zealand on 17 June 1914, and moved to Norfolk Island in 1949.
-She lived for many years in Norfolk Island.
+Merval Hoare was born Merval Connelly in Wellington, New Zealand on 17 June 1914, and after marrying Percy Raymond Hoare (Ray) in 1949, moved to Norfolk Island with him.
+Her early schooling developed interests in music, prose, poetry and politics.
+Merval was a correspondent for the Pacific Islands Monthly (PIM) magazine for many years and researched Norfolk Island's history in Australian and New Zealand institutions and libraries.
+In 1963 while researching the Bishop Selwyn Papers in the Auckland Institute and Museum, she found the 'Freemantle Document' which clarifies the terms on which the Pitcairn Islanders were settled on Norfolk Island.
+She was awarded the MBE in 1983 for services to Norfolk Island historical literature.
 She wrote her book, Norfolk Island An Outline of Its History, 1774 - 1968, which was published by the University of Queensland Press in 1969.
 The book has 5 editions, most recent being published in 1998.
-She lived in Norfolk Island for over 50 years.
 Her book provided a lot of information about Norfolk Island in the 20th century.
 The Norfolk Island Museum described the book as authoritative account and definite work, a result of her deep interest in the Island and its history.
-She believed that the relations between Australia and Norfolk Island will become stronger over time.
-On the cases of rape and pedophilia by Stephen Nobb being covered up in Norfolk Island, she said that it was probably due to the Islanders not wanting to harm tourism and ruin their reputation as the "safest place on earth".

 Death

-Merval Hoare moved from Norfolk Island to Lismore, New South Wales, Australia.
-She had a daughter Ann.
-She died on 8 December 2001 in Saint Vincent's Private Hospital, Lismore.
-Her daughter Ann still lives in Lismore with her husband.